FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/upgrade_prereqs_ibm_i/upgrade_ibmi.md

 ### Manually upgrade a Transfer CFT 2.7.1, 3.0.1, or 3.1.3 multi-node installation

-The multi-node procedure is similar to the single instance upgrade procedure. <span class="bold_in_para">However, when exporting CAT and COM, you must export your configuration for each node. </span>
+The multi-node procedure is similar to the single instance upgrade procedure. **However, when exporting CAT and COM, you must export your configuration for each node.**

 1. Load the former Transfer CFT 2.7.1, 3.0.1, or 3.1.3 environment.
 2. Stop Transfer CFT IBM i.